JamalMohammed143/weather-dashboard/README.md

 - `npm start` - Runs the app in development mode
 - `npm run build` - Builds the app for production

+## env file

+Add a .env.local file in the root